deebhas/gridlinkx-website/README.md

 #### 5. Verify Deployment
 Once DNS propagation is complete (which can take up to 48 hours, though often much faster), your site should be accessible at gridlinkx.com.

+You can verify the deployment status by accessing the hidden status page at `/status` (e.g., gridlinkx.com/status).
+This page is not visible in the navigation menu and is specifically designed for deployment verification.

 ## Local Development

 ### Setup